What Is a Healthcare Ombudsman? South Dakota Guide for Facilities

 What Does an Ombudsman Do?

 In general, an ombudsman is defined as an impartial party that investigates and resolves complaints made by individuals against organizations.
-In South Dakota’s program, this involves complaints that residents, their friends or families, or any other concerned parties make about an LTC facility.
+In collaboration with the Area Agency on Aging, South Dakota ombudsmen ensure facilities provide safe care by investigating complaints that residents, their family members, or any other concerned parties make about an LTC facility.

 When the ombudsman receives a complaint, they’ll contact the resident and/or concerned party to discuss the reported issue.
 The ombudsman then conducts a confidential investigation at the respective facility and — if the issue is confirmed — they’ll work with the resident, providers, and administrators to find a fair resolution.